the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 };
 ~~~~~~~

-The application behaves the same, only the implementation logic has been refactored.
-Instead of using the data fetching logic anonymously in a side-effect, we made it available as a function for the application.
-Let's explore  why React's `useCallback` Hook is needed here.
-This hook creates a memoized function every time its dependency array (E) changes.
-As a result, the `useEffect` hook runs again (C) because it depends on the new function (D):
+At its core, the application behaves the same, because we have only extracted a function from React's useEffect Hook.
+Instead of using the data fetching logic directly in the side-effect, we made it available as a function for the entire application.
+The benefit: reusability.
+The data fetching can be used by other parts of the application by calling this new function.

+However, we have used React's useCallback Hook to wrap the extracted function, so let's explore why it's needed here.
+React's useCallback Hook creates a memoized function every time its dependency array (E) changes.
+As a result, the `useEffect` hook runs again (C), because it depends on the new function (D):

 {title="Visualization",lang="javascript"}
 ~~~~~~~
-1. change: searchTerm
+1. change: searchTerm (cause: user interaction)
-2. implicit change: handleFetchStories
+2. change: handleFetchStories
 3. run: side-effect
 ~~~~~~~